Chipped Tooth, What are My Options?

 Instead, try to place the tooth back in the socket and close your mouth gently to hold it in place, or keep the tooth moist by placing the tooth in milk to preserve it.
 You can also place the tooth inside your cheek if need be.
 Acting swiftly and carefully after getting a tooth knocked out can help increase the chances of saving the tooth.

 The treatment for a broken or chipped tooth will depend on the severity.
 If you are only missing a small piece, the repair can usually be done in a simple office visit.
-If you experience a more severely damaged or broken tooth, you may go through a more lengthy (and costly) procedure.
 Here are a few ways your tooth may be repaired:

 - If you chip your tooth and can find the missing piece, the dentist may be able to glue it back on.